da-x/spectree/README.md

 This runs `rpmbuild -bp` (prepare only), prints the prepared source path, and intentionally fails so you can inspect the BUILD directory.

-### COPR Backend
+### Copr Backend
-Submits builds to Fedora COPR for remote building:
+Submits builds to Fedora Copr for remote building:

 ```bash
 spectree packages.yaml /workspace app \